Centogene (NASDAQ:CNTG) Posts Quarterly Earnings Results, Beats Estimates By $0.26 EPS

-Centogene (NASDAQ:CNTG) released its quarterly earnings data on Wednesday.
-The company reported $0.18 earnings per share for the quarter, beating the consensus estimate of ($0.08) by $0.26, Fidelity Earnings reports.
+Centogene (NASDAQ:CNTG) posted its earnings results on Wednesday.
+The company reported $0.18 EPS for the quarter, beating the consensus estimate of ($0.08) by $0.26, Fidelity Earnings reports.

-Separately, Zacks Investment Research raised shares of Centogene from a “sell” rating to a “hold” rating in a report on Wednesday, February 17th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $20.00.
+Separately, Zacks Investment Research raised Centogene from a “sell” rating to a “hold” rating in a research report on Wednesday, February 17th.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $20.00.

 Centogene N.V., together with its subsidiaries, engages in diagnosis and research around rare diseases that transform clinical and genetic data into information for patients, physicians, and pharmaceutical companies.
 Its platform analyzes epidemiologic, phenotypic, and genetic data to enhance the understanding of rare hereditary diseases.